azvoleff/teamlucc/README.md

 install.packages('devtools')
 ```

 at the R command prompt.
-This will fecth the latest version of `devtools` from
+This will fetch the latest version of `devtools` from
 CRAN.
 After installing `devtools` type:

 ```R